 On the other hand, there are some platforms like MonkeyLearn that makes it a lot easier to train your classifier with machine learning.
 You just need to upload your data (in the form of an Excel or CSV file), define your tags, and classify some documents by hand using a simple user interface to train your classifier.
 And that’s it!
 After tagging a certain number of texts, your classifier will be ready for production.

 You can use a trained model in MonkeyLearn to classify new documents by uploading data in a batch, using one of the available integrations with third-party tools (such as Google Sheets or Zapier) or via the API.

 Watch this tutorial to get to know more about how to build your own document classifier in a very simple way.

 Documents are some of the richest sources of information for any business.
 Be it articles, customer surveys, or support tickets, all of them contain valuable insights.
 The best way to get to these insights is by classifying all the data you receive so you can start making sense of them.

 Manual classification of documents can be a nightmare, especially if the volume of information is high.
 In this scenario, labeling documents becomes repetitive and human agents are likely to make mistakes.

-MonkeyLearn, for example, can help you achieve your goals with its easy-to-use interface and customizability.
+MonkeyLearn, for example, provides pre-trained classification models that you can get started with right away in an easy-to-use interface.
 Additionally, you can integrate it with applications you use on a daily basis to efficiently classify your documents in seconds.
-Sign up for free to MonkeyLearn and get started with document classification right away!
+Sign up to Monkeylearn for free and get started with document classification right away!